Human Rights

 Diverse Communications and Appeal Systems

-There will be no major labor disputes in 2021; in 2021, a total of 56 related opinions and responses from employees will be received, and all feedback will be responded to and processed immediately.
+There will be no major labor disputes in 2023; in 2023, a total of 27 related opinions and responses from employees will be received, and all feedback will be responded to and processed immediately.
 The acceptance and closing rate is 100%, and there are no special cases, and there is no delay. or accumulated cases.
-If there is a complaint of sexual harassment, it will be investigated and tried by the handling committee, and it will be coordinated and completed in accordance with laws and regulations; the medical office will also share articles related to gender relations from time to time, and in accordance with the regulations of Article 6 of the Occupational Safety and Health Law, to carry out the harm of illegal workplace violations in the company Identification and risk assessment surveys to educate employees to prevent incidents of gender discrimination.
+If there is a complaint of sexual harassment, it will be investigated and tried by the handling committee, and it will be coordinated and completed in accordance with laws and regulations.
+The health center will also share articles related to gender relations from time to time, and in accordance with the regulations of Article 6 of the Occupational Safety and Health Law, to carry out the harm of illegal workplace violations in the company Identification and risk assessment surveys to educate employees to prevent incidents of gender discrimination.

 Note 1: Evaluate whether it is a special case according to the actual situation of the case, such as violation of national laws, company regulations or cases that may affect the operation of the company